o-murphy/py-ballisticcalc/doc/BenchmarkEngines.md

 1.  **Highest Precision: `scipy_engine`**.
 The adaptive SciPy engine can deliver the most accurate results, and do so with an order of magnitude less compute than the (pure) Python engines.
 2.  **Highest Speed: `cythonized_rk4_engine`.** The compiled RK4 engine is an order of magnitude faster than the SciPy engine.
 It can't achieve the same micron-level precision when pushed to its limit, but it easily delivers results with error measured in millimeters at a distance of 2km, which is more than adequate for practical purposes.

-This chart shows the range of performance and speed observed for each engine:
+This chart shows the range of performance and speed observed for each engine.
+Smaller values are better.
+For each engine we can see that if we give it more calculation time we get results with smaller error.

 ![Error vs compute speed for each engine](Error_v_Speed_by_Engine.svg)